Bernard Burke, Who Co-Discovered Jupiter’s “Voice,” Dies at 90

 With deep sadness, the Carnegie Institution's Department of Terrestrial Magnetism reports the passing of Bernard Burke, distinguished MIT astrophysicist and former DTM Staff Scientist.Burke adjusting recording instruments at a Carnegie radio receiver truck.
 Photo: DTM Archives, via the Baltimore Sun.

 Among Burke's many achievements in radio astronomy was the 1955 discovery of Jupiter's radio waves, intercepted while a DTM Staff Scientist with Kenneth Franklin at Carnegie's 96-acre radio telescope network in Seneca, Maryland.
 The discovery was the first detection of radio noise from another planet.
-It marked the birth of planetary radio astronomy and opened a new window into the study of planetary magnetospheres.Left: News story on The Washington Post and Times Herald covering Burke and Franklin's discovery (click for large image).
+It marked the birth of planetary radio astronomy and opened a new window into the study of planetary magnetospheres.Left: News story on The Washington Post and Times Herald covering Burke and Franklin's discovery (click for a large image of the 1955 newspaper story).
 Right: Roadside historic marker of the discovery (click for large image).
 Photos: DTM Archives

 In September 2005, the Carnegie Institution and NASA's Goddard Space Flight Center organized a ceremony open to the public to commemorate the 50-year anniversary of Jupiter's radio waves discovery.